How to open a GPX file? Learn how to use them!

 waypoint file

 A waypoint is a geolocated landmark , generally used to mark a specific location on a map.
-A GPX file can contain one or more lists of waypoints, each including the geographic coordinates (latitude and longitude) of the point, as well as other optional information, such as its name, its description, its symbolization (icon used on the map) and its metadata (date of creation, modification, etc.).
+A GPX file can contain one or more lists of waypoints, each including the geographic coordinates (latitude and longitude) of the point, as well as other optional information, such as its name, description, symbol (icon used on the map) and metadata (creation date, modification date, etc.).

 Roads

-A route is a route defined by a series of waypoints.
-A GPX file can contain one or more lists of routes , each including the waypoints that compose it, as well as other optional information, such as its name, its description, its symbolization (color used on the map) and its meta-data ( date of creation, modification, etc.).
-Roads can be used to define travel routes , hiking routes , or any other path to follow on a map.
+A route is a path defined by a series of waypoints.
+A GPX file can contain one or more lists of routes , each including its constituent waypoints, as well as other optional information such as its name, description, symbol (color used on the map), and metadata (creation date, modification date, etc.).
+Routes can be used to define travel itineraries , hiking trails , or any other path to follow on a map.

 route file